DC801/BM-Badge/SD_Card/MAGE/editor/dependencies/natlang-parser/docs-sources/top.md

 Special keywords:

-- `continue`: This will stop the loop (without finishing the contents of the current loop) and start it again from the top (*after* incrementing, in the case of `for`).
+- `continue`: This will stop the loop (without finishing the contents of the current loop) and start it again from the top. (`for` loops will still do their increment step after a `continue`, even if the rest of the loop is skipped.)
 - `break`: This will abandon all looping behavior, and continue the script below the `while` or `for` body.

 Note that if multiple loops are nested, `break` and `continue` will only apply to their own associated loop, and not arbitrary named `while` or `for` loops.
 (You might try `goto label ___` instead.)